droideck/Curse-of-Strahd-Reloaded-PF2e/Act III - The Broken Land/Arc P - Ravenloft Heist.md

 > - **Five Players**.
 Apply Elite template to two spiders.
 > - **Six Players**.
 Apply Elite template to all spiders.

 This area is largely as described in <span class="citation">K40.
 Belfry (p.
 67)</span>.
 However, if the players drew the attention of the **invisible stalker** by activating the sleeping gas trap in [[#P7a.
-False Treasury]], a player with a passive Wisdom (Perception) score of 16 or higher notices that the dust and webbing around the secret door have recently been disturbed.
+False Treasury]], a player who succeeds on  DC 24 Perception check notices that the dust and webbing around the secret door have recently been disturbed.
 ## P7d.
 Treasury
 <span class="citation"><em>This scene takes place in Chapter 4, Area K41.</em></span>
 ### Entering the Tower